-On Saturday, I wrote a travel tip offering up 3 reasons to always get two hotel room keys.
-I received several emails from readers saying that they thought you should never throw hotel room key cards in the trash can in the hotel room when leaving because it contains your contact information and credit card information.
-One reader said perhaps it’s better to take the hotel key cards with you and shred them later yourself.
-I did some digging and yesterday, wrote a tip about the truth about hotel room key cards.
+I recently wrote a travel tip offering up 3 reasons to always get two hotel room keys.
+I received several emails from readers saying that they thought you should never throw hotel room key cards in the trash can in the hotel when leaving because they contain your contact information and credit card information.
+One reader suggested that perhaps it’s better to take the hotel key cards with you and shred them later yourself.
+I did some digging and wrote a tip about the truth about hotel room key cards.

 Now, there’s a domino effect because I then received multiple emails asking about boarding passes.
 Here’s one from reader Irene: “What about airplane boarding passes?
 I’ve been told they have your personal information and need to be shredded at home.”

-That’s a great question!
-It boggles my mind when I see fellow passengers leave their boarding pass in the seatback pocket of an airplane, throw it on the ground or toss it in the bag when a flight attendant comes around to collect the garbage.
+That’s a great question.
+It boggles my mind when I see fellow passengers leaving their boarding passes in the seatback pocket of an airplane, throw it on the ground or toss it in the bag when a flight attendant comes around to collect the garbage.

-1. Since I used to be afraid to fly, I like to keep all of my boarding passes because they bring back warm and fuzzy feeling of past trips.
-I’ve always thought I would do something with them like make wallpaper but seeing as I haven’t done it after a year at home thanks to COVID-19, I’m not sure it will ever happen.
+1. Since I used to be afraid to fly, I like to keep all of my boarding passes because they bring back warm and fuzzy feelings of past trips.
+I’ve always thought I would do something with them like make wallpaper but that remains to be seen.

 2. Even if I wasn’t a sentimental packrat, I would keep my boarding pass because it’s a record of my trip.
 And just in case the airline doesn’t credit me my miles, I can always get the ticket number off of the boarding pass.